ritwickrajmakhal/localstack-docs/src/content/docs/snowflake/features/streamlit.md

 description: Get started with Streamlit in LocalStack for Snowflake
 ---

 ## Introduction

 Snowflake provides SQL commands to create and modify a `STREAMLIT` object.
 Streamlit is a Python library that allows you to create web applications with simple Python scripts.
 With Streamlit, you can create interactive web applications without having to learn complex web development technologies.

 The Snowflake emulator supports Streamlit, allowing you to create Streamlit applications using the same commands and syntax as the Snowflake service.
-The following operations are supported:

-- `CREATE STREAMLIT`
-- `SHOW STREAMLITS`
-- `DESCRIBE STREAMLIT`
-- `ALTER STREAMLIT`
-- `DROP STREAMLIT`

 ## Getting started